xBartM/YouTube-Comment-Scraper/README.md

 ## Endnotes

 * next time, use a higher-level language (ex.
 Python) as it would save SIGNIFICANT amount of time and enhance portability;
-* next time, dump all data into the database firts and then select what's important (this saves time during development and allows for an access to other data if the need arises);
+* next time, dump all data into the database first and then select what's important (this saves time during development and allows for an access to other data if the need arises);
 * next time, start with a `README.md` and/or a documentation;
 * next time, write tests and add debugging options;
 * next time, utilise more tools than just an emulated terminal window with `nano` :)